1

 • Know the symptoms, but remember that symptoms can often go unnoticed.

-• Notify your partners and make sure they get tested.
+• If you test positive, tell your partners and make sure they get tested.
 You can do this in person, anonymously, or by contacting your State Health Department for help.